This article will be updated regularly.

 In early May, the FDA walked back its initial policy of allowing antibody tests to be disseminated without providing proof of their accuracy.

-Currently 11 companies have an FDA-approved serological test for coronavirus, though they are not for at-home testing.
+Currently 11 companies have an FDA-authorized serological test for coronavirus, though they are not for at-home testing.

 Antibody tests could become increasingly important as localities try to figure out just how much of its population has already been infected — and how many could still be susceptible to the virus.